solidc0re/solidcore-scripts/README.md

 # Comments

-This script is about OS hardening, not installing opinionated software choices such as browsers and other privacy or security tools.
+The focus of this project is OS hardening, not changing the default Fedora software choices.

-That said, some opinionated choices had to be made for providing a well-rounded security model.
-Namely the installation of dnscrypt-proxy, the DNS blocklists used and switiching all Fedora project flatpaks to Flathub source flatpaks.
+That said, some opinionated choices had to be made.
+These include the installation of dnscrypt-proxy, the DNS blocklists used, keeping IPv6 active and switiching all Fedora project flatpaks to Flathub source flatpaks.
+If you don't agree with these then feel free to contact me, donwload the scripts and manually undo the changes, or fork the repo and implement your own preferences.

 # Acknowledgements
 This project is made possible by the diligent and forward-thinking work of the Fedora and RedHat developers and community.
 A special shout out to the CoreOS and rpm-ostree developers for their excellent work.